Where is Superior Wellness located?

 What is the difference between the terms osteopathic manual practitioner and US osteopath?

 In the USA, Osteopaths are medical doctors who are osteopathic physicians who can also prescribe medications and perform surgery.
 This is also knows as American style osteopathy.
-Osteopathic manual practitioners do no practice osteopathic medicine, but instead use only hands-on techniques for treatment.
-This is also called European style osteopathy.
+Osteopathic manual practitioners do not practice osteopathic medicine, but instead use only hands-on techniques for treatment.
+This is also called European style osteopathy or manual osteopathy.